markhull/A1icia/AlixiaKilo/README.md

-# A1icia Kilo
+# Alixia Kilo

-This is the Kilo Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the Kilo Module for the [Alixia Project](https://github.com/markhull/Alixia).

 Kilo is the weather module.
 Currently we are using the [OpenWeatherMap](https://openweathermap.org) service for weather data; we plan to evaluate Weather Underground as well in the near future.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaCayenne.jar
-* A1iciaCentral.jar
-* guava-23.0.jar
-* javax-json.1.0.4.jar
+Alixia Kilo is now Java 10.
+See `module-info.java` for module path requirements.